-We Tasted 5 Cheese Dips and This Is the Best One!
+We Tasted 5 Queso Dips & This Is the Best

 Growing up, cheese dip wasn't a condiment you'd generally find in my pantry or fridge, so my early memories of queso are both few and fairly specific.
 The first involves my older sister and me watching Clueless on the floor of our living room, with a freshly microwaved bowl of cheese dip and a bag of Fritos between us.
 The others include visions of dunking cafeteria soft pretzels in plastic cups of orange goo.
 Ah, childhood.